Set your Google Scholar preferences to access journals and databases USC subscribes to via the Find It @ USC links.

-2. Go to the upper-right hand side of the page and click on thelink.
+2. Go to the upper-left hand side of the page, select the following icon:

-3. Click the link titled Library Links on the left-hand side of the page.
+3. Select Library Links on the left-hand side of the page..

-4. Type in University of Southern California or USC then click Find Library.
+4. In the search box, type in University of Southern California or USC and click the search icon.

-5. Select University of Southern California - Find It @ USC.
+5. Select University of Southern California - Find It @ USC and then select Save.

 Use only the important words rather than a full sentence or question.

 Use quotes to search for an exact word or set of words in a specific order.